blink1073/specifications/source/index-management/index-management.rst

   Also note that, since indexes are built simultaneously, higher values of ``commitQuorum`` are not as expensive as higher values of ``writeConcern``.

 Q: Why does the driver manually throw errors if the ``commitQuorum`` option is specified against a pre 4.4 server?
   Starting in 3.4, the server validates all options passed to the ``createIndexes`` command, but due to a bug in versions 4.2.0-4.2.5 of the server (SERVER-47193), specifying ``commitQuorum`` does not result in an error.
-The option is used interally by the server on those versions, and its value could have adverse effects on index builds.
+The option is used internally by the server on those versions, and its value could have adverse effects on index builds.
 To prevent users from mistakenly specifying this option, drivers manually verify it is only sent to 4.4+ servers.

 Changelog
 ---------